Momentum

 yourself in a very short time and the force on you would be very large.

-Don't by this
+Don't try this

 as you may seriously damage your back.